6 Blind Men and the Elephant Moral

 The proposed moral of the story in John Godfrey Saxe’s version is that when it comes to religion, no one has the full truth.
 It gives the assumption that all the major faith’s share in that each has a different piece of a greater truth.
 Saxe closes his poem stating:

-Whether used in religious application implying that all religions have some piece of the truth in that all lead to God or the more skeptical view that no truth can be found because it’s wrapped in cultural bias, this parable runs into major challenges.
-In fact, to position it as a viewpoint that all religions have some equal but differing partial truth is self-defeating.
+Used in the religious application the story attempts to imply that all beliefs have some piece of the truth.
+It tries to assert that all lead to God or the more skeptical view that no truth can be found because it’s wrapped in cultural bias.

 Here are a few questions that could be positioned to expose some of the weaknesses in associating this parable with religion.

 What if the elephant in the parable could speak?